weltond/DataStructure/LeetCode/tree/437-Path-Sum-III.md

 ## Answer
 ### Approach 4 - Prefix Sum - :rocket: 3ms (100%)

+An obvious hint is **must go downwards**, clearly we can take advantage of pre sum algo and apply it to tree.

+Notice we need to **reset PreSum hashmap** once return back to parent.

 ```java
 /**
  * Definition for a binary tree node.